eclipse-kura/kura/_posts/wires/2018-05-07-3-kura-wires-join.md

 ![join_component_graph]({{ site.baseurl }}/assets/images/wires/JoinComposer.png)

 In the image above a simple usage example of the Join component: two timers simulate separate paths in the graph and the envelopes received by the Conditional component are then merged into a single Wire Envelope that is then received by the logger component.
-The behaviour of the Join component is specified by the **barrier** property.
+The behavior of the Join component is specified by the **barrier** property.

 ![join_component_config]({{ site.baseurl }}/assets/images/wires/JoinConfig.png)